ststefa/terrasplunk/README.md

 ## Asymetry between tenants

 The current logic does allow to have a different number of VMs between stages but not between tenants.
 Feature toggles based on existence of VM names defined in the variables module might solve this (https://medium.com/capital-one-tech/building-feature-toggles-into-terraform-d75806217647)

+## Duplicate hostnames

+The current logic uses the same hostnames on both tenants.
+While this is fine for now it might lead to conflicts should we decide to register the names in a DNS server for _both_ tenants.
+Currently none are registered but it might well be that registering prod-tenant-vms will be requested.
+Maybe this could be solved using subdomains for tenants.
+Otherwise the vm namimg concept must be changed.